Seven Seas: Romans

 The expression "to sail the seven seas" was a classical flourish signifying nautical skill.
-It was applied to the Venetians long before they sailed the oceans.
+It was applied to the Venetians long before they sailed the oceans.It is plausible that the English idiom is borrowed from this Venetian idiom, with a loss of geographic context.

 Persians

 The Persians used the term "the Seven Seas" to refer to the streams forming the Oxus River.

 Talmudists

 The Babylonian Talmud mentions seven seas and four rivers that surround the land of Israel.
 In Tractate Bava Batra, fol.
 74b, it reads:

 When R. Dimi came he said R. Yohanan said: "What is the meaning of the verse, 'For he hath founded it upon the seas and established it upon the floods.'
 (Ps.
 24:2)?
 This refers to the seven seas and four rivers that surround the land of Israel.
 And what are the seven seas?
 The sea of Tiberias, the Sea of Sodom, the Sea of Helath, the Sea of Hiltha, the Sea of Sibkay, the Sea of Aspamia and the Great Sea.
 And what are the four rivers?
 The Jordan, the Yarmuk, the Keramyhon and Pigah."

 According to this and other passages, the Talmudic Seven Seas include: